Universality and the thermoelectric transport properties of a double quantum dot system: Seeking for conditions that improve the thermoelectric efficiency: Introduction

+All calculations are based on the universality associated with the Onsager coefficients described in reference \cite{Roberto2021}.
+This universality is linked to a quantum scattering center modeled by the SIAM in the electron-hole symmetric condition, valid for the limit of low energy excitations associated with the Kondo effect.
+This universality permits us to obtain the effective quantum phase shifts that improve the thermoelectric efficiency.
+The other condition is a quantum interference process that permits achieving the effective quantum phase shifts required and described in Sec. \ref{sec3}.
+When tuned by an external parameter like the hybridization or temperature, these phase shifts generate quasi-BICs in the density of states, which are responsible for the considerable increase of the dimensionless thermoelectric figure of merit $ZT$.

 In Sec. \ref{sec2}, we define the model and the computation of the thermoelectric transport coefficients.
 In Sec. \ref{sec3}, we express the $ZT$ product in terms of the Mahan-Sofo parameter $\varepsilon$, employing the universal relations obtained in a previous paper \cite{Roberto2021}.
-Furthermore, we explore the quantum scattering process associated with obtaining the Carnot's machine limit for a single SET ($ZT\rightarrow \infty$, $\varepsilon\rightarrow 1$).
-In Sec. \ref{sec4}, we describe a system of DQDs, showing two conditions that create an effective quantum scattering phase shift that significantly improves the thermoelectric efficiency and addresses their possible experimental implementation.
-In section \ref{sec5}, we present the discussion of the role of BICs linked to the enhancing process of $ZT$ and the rising of Fano resonances at low temperatures.
-In section \ref{sec6}, we discuss the best conditions to obtain the enhancement of $ZT$ at high temperatures and the associated quasi-BICs generated by thermal excitations associated with the rising of multiple Fano resonances.
-Finally, section \ref{sec7} presents the conclusions and perspectives of this paper.
+Furthermore, we explore the quantum scattering process of getting the Carnot's machine limit for a single SET ($ZT\rightarrow \infty$, $\varepsilon\rightarrow 1$).
+In Sec. \ref{sec4}, we describe a system of DQDs, showing two conditions that create an effective quantum scattering phase shift that significantly improves the thermoelectric efficiency.
+In section \ref{sec5}, we present the discussion of the role of quasi-BICs linked to the enhancing process of $ZT$ at low temperatures.
+In section \ref{sec6}, we discuss the best conditions to obtain the enhancement of $ZT$ at high temperatures and the quasi-BICs generated by thermal excitations associated with rising multiple Fano resonances.
+Section \ref{sec7} presents the conclusions and perspectives of this paper.
+Appendix \ref{AppA} summarizes the cumulant Green's functions method employed in all the thermoelectric calculation properties.
+Appendix \ref{AppB} contains a derivation of the thermoelectric transport properties and a short discussion of the efficiency power.